-Approximately 60-80 applications are received annually for Ph.D. study in the Counseling Psychology Program.
+Approximately 80-100 applications are received annually for Ph.D. study in the Counseling Psychology Program.
 The size of the program is related directly to available faculty and training resources; and, for the past several years, approximately four to six applicants have been invited to enroll each fall.
-As of fall 2015, there are 20 returning students enrolled in the program and 4 new students.
+As of fall 2016, there are approximately 20 returning students enrolled in the program, 4 new students, and 3 students on pre-doctoral internship.
 Approximately 70% of the students are female; 21% of students represent ethnically/racially diverse backgrounds 8% are international students.
 In addition, 15% of students have openly disclosed their sexual orientation status as gay, lesbian, or bisexual and 8% students have an acknowledged disability.